-With up-to-date digital benefits, fully integrated into existing processes, HR can largely sit out of the enrollment process, while employees get the easy, modern experience that can lead to higher participation.
+With digital benefits, HR can largely sit out of the enrollment process, while employees get the easy, modern experience that can lead to higher participation.
 This leaves time for HR to add their personal touch, ensuring that employees feel good about the enrollment experience.

 - Simple self-service.
-Digital benefits enrollment provides a user-friendly, fast and accurate way for employees to enroll. - Employees get an email explaining the enrollment and linking it to the online selfservice experience, which could be a benefits administration portal or the company's HR system, depending on the company's capabilities and preferences. - Information the employer already knows like name, address, Social Security number - is prepopulated, so employees don't have to waste time.
-They can indicate dependents and designate beneficiaries for multiple benefits with just a few clicks. - Employees get prompts to double-check for accuracy, reducing the need to return applications to correct errors, and review and confirm benefit selections, all in one place.
-Best of all, HR doesn't have to do anything except monitor enrollment results.

-- EOI as part of the process.
+Digital benefits enrollment provides a user-friendly, fast and accurate way for employees to enroll.
+Employees get an email explaining the enrollment and linking it to the online self-service experience.
+They just sign in to fill out their application digitally.
+Information the employer already knows like name, address, Social Security number is prepopulated, so employees don't have to waste time.
+They can indicate dependents and designate beneficiaries for multiple benefits with just a few clicks.
+They can get prompts to double-check for accuracy, reducing the need to return applications to correct errors, and review and confirm benefit selections, all in one place.
+Best of all, HR doesn't have to do anything except monitor enrollment results. - EOI as part of the process.
 In a digital enrollment, when medical information is needed, it can be filled in right along with the rest of the enrollment data.
 The best experiences provide near-instant decisions, so the employee knows whether their application has been approved or needs more information.
 HR stays out of it, but sees the results on their own enrollment dashboard. - Built-in education.
 For benefits programs to work, employees need to clearly understand and easily enroll in the protection that's right for them.
 A digital experience can have benefit descriptions and coverage advice built right in, so employees can enroll with confidence. - Seamless integration.
-The best digital enrollment experience is seamlessly integrated into the company's benefits administration platform or HR system, without clunky add-ons, extra sign-ins or the need for a broker to provide a separate platform. - Less work and more insight for HR.
+The best digital enrollment experience is seamlessly integrated, without clunky addons, extra sign-ins or the need for a broker to provide a separate platform. - Less work and more insight for HR.
 The right digital enrollment will be easy to launch based on the information provided during setup.
 The goal is to make enrollment a "no-hassle" experience for HR, while also giving them better insight into progress to ensure the most effective outcome.